How We Reimagined a Digital Platform That Helps Build the Field of Data Science for Social Impact

-Design and build a website featuring a robust, easy-to-navigate resource library and the editorial tools necessary to build custom post types for everything from case studies to community member bios.
+Design and build a WordPress website featuring a robust, easy-to-navigate resource library and the editorial tools necessary to build custom post types for everything from case studies to community member bios.

 Using Design To Stand Out From the Crowd

-Phase 1 of our work on the site began as data.org was undergoing a rebrand by Matter Unlimited.
+Phase 1 of our work on this WordPress site began as data.org was undergoing a rebrand by Matter Unlimited.
 This meant we had to develop most of the design system in wireframe fidelity and then add visuals at the end of the buildout.
 In the meantime, we focused on content hierarchy, layout, and UX.

 Matter Unlimited defined the visual guidelines around the new data.org brand, including the wordmark, color palette, and typefaces.
-After a successful handoff, we got to work translating the budding brand into a user interface design language that would support both editorial and utilitarian content.
+After a successful hand-off, we got to work translating the budding brand into a user interface design language that would support both editorial and utilitarian content.

 To differentiate themselves in the data science and social impact spaces, data.org lobbied for a visually vibrant brand, which handed us a ton of opportunity with design.
 In addition to a bright palette of accent colors, we introduced optional curved edges to content patterns as well as decorative dots, or particles, to create a sense of fluidity and loosely mimic a starling murmuration (representing a swarm of autonomous organizations collectively using and sharing data).

 With a number of visual elements at their disposal, we wanted to make sure content editors had flexibility in where and how they could be applied.
-So we gave editors the ability to choose colors, patterns, and curve behavior for each instance of a content pattern, letting them influence how content is presented from page to page and within a single page or post.
+So we gave them the ability to choose colors, patterns, and curve behavior for each instance of a content pattern, letting them influence how content is presented from page to page and within a single page or post.

 All in all, it was a quick turnaround—just three months from design to launch.